 Anyone looking to add a canine companion to the household needs to take a close look at their living situation and consider if it could support a pet — and that’s especially true if you live in an apartment.
-It takes time and preparation to make sure you, your dog, and your landlord are happy with the arrangement.
+It takes time and preparation to make sure you and your dog, and your landlord are happy with the arrangement.

 Let’s start at the beginning.